 Exercise is an important part of a healthy lifestyle for everyone, including most people with exercise-induced bronchoconstriction.
-Steps you can take to prevent or minimize symptoms of exercise-induced bronchoconstriction include the following:
+Besides taking your medication, steps you can take to prevent or minimize symptoms of exercise-induced bronchoconstriction include the following:

-Do around 10 minutes of warm-up that varies in intensity before you begin regular exercise.
+- Do around 15 minutes of warmup that varies in intensity before you begin regular exercise.

-Talk to your doctor about writing an action plan if your child experiences exercise-induced bronchoconstriction.
-This document provides step-by-step instructions for teachers, nurses and coaches that explain what treatments your child needs, when treatments should be administered and what to do if your child experiences symptoms.
+If your child has exercise-induced bronchoconstriction, talk to your doctor about providing an action plan.
+This document provides step-by-step instructions for teachers, nurses and coaches that explain what treatments your child needs, when treatments should be given and what to do if your child has symptoms.

 There is limited clinical evidence that any alternative treatments benefit people with exercise-induced bronchoconstriction.
-For example, although it's been suggested that fish oil, vitamin C or vitamin C supplements can help prevent exercise-induced bronchoconstriction, there isn't enough evidence to show if they're useful or not.
+For example, it's been suggested that fish oil, vitamin C or vitamin C supplements can help prevent exercise-induced bronchoconstriction, but there isn't enough evidence to show if they're useful.

 Preparing for an appointment

 You're likely to start by seeing your primary care doctor.
 He or she may refer you to a doctor who specializes in asthma (an allergist-immunologist or pulmonologist).

 Be prepared to answer the following questions:

 - Do they start immediately when you start exercising, sometime during a workout or after?

 - Do you have breathing difficulties when you're not exercising?